 When you own rental property, your best tax deduction is usually depreciation.
 This permits you to deduct the cost of your rental buildings (not including land) a portion at a time over several years.
 Unfortunately, depreciation for residential rental property is particularly slow: the depreciation period for residential rentals is 27.5 years.
 In other words, you'll have to wait 27.5 years to deduct the full cost of your rental buildings.

 Wouldn't it be great if you could speed up your depreciation deductions?
-Well, you can deduct the cost some of the property you use in your rental business much more quickly than 27.5 years.
+Well, you can deduct the cost of some of the property you use in your residential rental business much more quickly than 27.5 years.
 In fact, you may be able to deduct the cost in a single year using a provision of the tax law called Section 179.

 Under Section 179, business owners can deduct the entire cost of long-term personal property that they use in their business, rather than having to depreciate the cost over several years.
 This is called first-year expensing or Section 179 expensing.